ChrisTitusTech/winutil/docs/index.md

 [![Discord Community Server](https://dcbadge.limes.pink/api/server/https://discord.gg/RUbZUZyByQ)](https://discord.gg/RUbZUZyByQ)

 Welcome to the official documentation for WinUtil, your go-to utility for optimizing and managing your Windows environment.
-Whether you’re an IT professional, power user or regular user WinUtil provides a comprehensive set of tools to enhance your Windows experience.
+Whether you’re an IT professional, power user, or regular user, WinUtil provides a comprehensive set of tools to enhance your Windows experience.

-## Running latest release of WinUtil
+## Running the latest release of WinUtil

-* You will first ned to start a Powershell Terminal **as Admin**.
+* You will first need to start a Powershell terminal **as Admin**.
-* Now you will need to run following command:
+* Now you can run the following command:
    ```ps1
    irm christitus.com/win | iex
    ```